penk/terrarium-app/README.md

 ## Build for Mac/iOS

-To add icons to iOS build, first generate and open `Terrarium.xcodeproj`, switch AppIcon to use (Assets Catalog)[https://developer.apple.com/library/ios/recipes/xcode_help-image_catalog-1.0/Recipe.html], then replace `Terrarium/Images.xcassets/` with `ios/Images.xcassets`.
+To add icons to iOS build, first generate and open `Terrarium.xcodeproj`, switch AppIcon to use [Assets Catalog](https://developer.apple.com/library/ios/recipes/xcode_help-image_catalog-1.0/Recipe.html), then replace `Terrarium/Images.xcassets/` directory with `ios/Images.xcassets`.

 As for Mac OSX, refer to `macdeployqt` command in `terrarium-app.pro` file.

 ## Build for Ubuntu Linux

-If you're using apt-get instead of (qt-project.org)[http://download.qt-project.org/] releases, here's the dependencies:
+If you're using Qt packages from apt archive instead of [qt-project.org](http://download.qt-project.org/) releases, here's the dependencies:

     sudo apt-get install qt5-qmake qtbase5-dev qtdeclarative5-dev